jekhokie/jekhokie.github.io/_posts/2016-11-12-installing-smokeping.markdown

 ### Underlying Compute Technology/Ecosystem

 This tutorial utilizes/makes the following assumptions about your compute infrastructure.
-Although the instructions can be extended to accomodate cloud-based and/or other infrastructure environments quite easily, all details are explained with respect to local development for the purposes of simplicity:
+Although the instructions can be extended to accommodate cloud-based and/or other infrastructure environments quite easily, all details are explained with respect to local development for the purposes of simplicity:

 - **Hypervisor Technology**: VirtualBox